And, Why It Is Not Just Philosophical Navel-Gazing To Say So

 The problem that I see with this argument is that ignores almost every subjective experience that human beings can experience.
 Music isn’t “out there” to be held in the palm of your hand, just vibrations in the atmospheric medium beating against your eardrums, causing similar electrical signals that cause the sensation of seeing.
 In the case of “music”, we use the term to describe several things: physical pieces of paper with symbolic writing to reproduce the music, but also the sounds of music themselves.
 Fundamentally, there is no difference between the experience of listening and the experience of seeing – both involve our brain’s interpretation of various frequencies of…whatever.
 Light, or oscillations in the air.
 And yet, most people would agree that music “exists”, despite our inability to hold it in our hands or quantify it in a meaningful scientific way.
 (Also see: any example of “contemporary classical” music.)

 As another example, take smell.
 Do smells exist?
-Taking the narrow definition of “existence” that we’re examing here, we would have to conclude “no”.
+Taking the narrow definition of “existence” that we’re examining here, we would have to conclude “no”.
 Smells (and taste, for that matter) are perceptual phenomena that happen in our brain.
 A pepper does not smell or taste spicy.
 Pears do not taste sweet and pear-like.
 The pepper’s spicy-ness and the pear’s sweetness and pear-ness happen due to chemical compounds sending particular signals to our brain.
 Emotional states, and even body states, are another example.
 Does pain exist?
 Does happiness?
 Does ennui?
 Ask someone experiencing these states, they will certainly say they exist.
-And you would too, if you were experiencing them.
+And you likely would too, if you were experiencing them.
 And, on my account of existence, you or the people experiencing them would be absolutely correct in saying that they do.

 Here I want to move onto the second part of my counter-argument, and go a little bit further than saying that perceptual phenomenon exist in and of themselves.
 Color can also refer to the physical processes that produce the wavelengths in question, and in this sense, color also exists as a physical process.

 For instance, if you were to look at a Monarch butterfly, you could say to me “The butterfly’s wings are orange.”, and this would be true.
 They have (or perhaps “generate” or “cause” are better words?) the color orange – there is a real, physical, tangible thing that’s happening at an atomic level that is causing some of the white light to be absorbed, and orange light (light in particular wavelengths that we call orange) to be reflected, and then a complicated thing happens in our brain and our eyes and we experience orange.
-The color is the process at the physical level, and the experience that we have, and they cannot be cleanly separated from each other.
+The color is the process at the physical level, and it is also the experience that we have, and they cannot be cleanly separated from each other.
 I therefore submit that color exists in two senses of the word – both physically (it would exist whether we see it or not) and as a perceptual phenomenon that happens in our eyes and nerves and various cortices that contribute to the qualia.

 Why does this argument matter?

 Guys, color exists.
-This month, put up your pride / trans / whatever you fly flag, wear your most outrageously orange socks, and bite into the greenest of pears, and gaze at the most orange-est and red-est and yellow-est of sunsets you can lay your eyes on.
+This month, put up your pride / trans / whatever you fly flag, wear your most outrageously mageneta socks, and bite into the greenest of pears, and gaze at the most orange-est and red-est and yellow-est of sunsets you can lay your eyes on.
 And don’t let anybody tell you that the colors of all these things is anything less than totally real.

 *There are interesting developments in mind / machine interfacing that might in the future make it possible to know if your red and my red and the same, and that’s very interesting.